 - Statutory Sick pay can now be paid to an employee from the 1st day of sick leave for up to 2 weeks.
 This will be reimbursed by the government through a new portal currently being built.
 Time-frame for reimbursement not yet announced.

 - Job retention scheme – Employers may furlough any employee registered on PAYE as at 28 February 2020.
 Employers may furlough an employee from 1st March.
 Furloughed employees must be furloughed for a minimum of 3 weeks.
 Furloughing can include directors of businesses affected by Coronavirus.
 Employers can use a portal to claim 80% of furloughed employees usual monthly wage costs up to £2,500 a month plus the associated employer national insurance contributions and minimum automatic enrolment employer pension contributions.
 It is understood the February pay figure will be used or the average across the last 12 months.
 No work can be undertaken by any employee furloughed.
 (This includes directors other than legal administrative duties undertaken of running an LTD company).
 This portal is currently being built and estimated to be available from the end of April.
-More details can be found at https://www.gov.uk/guidance/claim-for-wage-costs-through-the-coronavirus-job-retention-scheme
+Find more payroll details here.

 - The self-employed income support scheme (SEISS) will support self-employed individuals (incl. partnerships) who have lost income due to COVID-19.
 It will allow you to claim a taxable grant worth 80% of your trading profits (averaged over 3 years or a number of years if trade if lower than 3 years) up to a maximum of £2,500 per month for the next 3 months (may be extended).
 You must have submitted a 2019 return to be eligible with profits below £50,000 and profits make up more than 50% of total income.
 HMRC are currently are building the portal.
 We will notify clients when this is live so they are able to begin the application.
 We believe payments will be made as a lump sum in June.
 We encourage you to look at Income support allowance and Universal credit to help with cash flow in the mean-time.